HarperDB/documentation/docs/applications/README.md

 }
 ```

-By default the application server port is `9926`, so the local URL would be [http://localhost:9926/Dog/](http://localhost:9926/Dog/) with a full REST API.
+By default the application HTTP server port is `9926` (this can be [configured here](../configuration.md#http)), so the local URL would be [http://localhost:9926/Dog/](http://localhost:9926/Dog/) with a full REST API.
 We can PUT or POST data into this table using this new path, and then GET or DELETE from it as well.
 You can even log into your instance and view or modify data directly from the browser.
 If you added a record through the studio, you can visit the path `/Dog/<id>` to view that record.
 Alternately, the curl command `curl http://localhost:9926/Dog/<id>` will achieve the same thing.

 ## Authenticating Endpoints

 These endpoints automatically support `Basic`, `Cookie`, and `JWT` authentication methods.
 See the documentation on [security](../security/README.md) for more information on different levels of access.

+By default, HarperDB also automatically authorizes all requests from loopback IP addresses (from the same computer) as the superuser, to make it simple to interact for local development.
+If you want to test authentication/authorization, or enforce stricter security, you may want to disable the [`authentication.authorizeLocal` setting](../configuration.md#authentication).

 ### Content Negotiation